History of Vivek Ramaswamy in Timeline

 On February 15, 2025, Ramaswamy filed to enter the 2026 Ohio gubernatorial election.

-In February 2025, Ramaswamy launched his campaign for the 2026 Ohio gubernatorial election and received an endorsement from President Trump.
+In February 2025, Vivek Ramaswamy launched his 2026 Ohio gubernatorial campaign and received an endorsement from President Trump.

-2026: Ramaswamy drops out of DOGE to focus on Ohio gubernatorial campaign
+2026: Ramaswamy to focus on a potential Ohio gubernatorial campaign

-In 2026, Ramaswamy dropped out of DOGE (Department of Government Efficiency) to focus on a potential 2026 Ohio gubernatorial campaign.
-This departure was reportedly due to friction between Ramaswamy and other DOGE leadership and staff.
+In 2026, Ramaswamy dropped out of DOGE to focus on a potential 2026 Ohio gubernatorial campaign.
+The departure was reportedly due to friction between Ramaswamy and other DOGE leadership and staff.

-In 2026, Ramaswamy officially announced his run for Ohio governor and got the endorsement from President Donald Trump.
+In 2026, Ramaswamy launched his campaign for Ohio governorship, he got the crucial endorsement from President Donald Trump.

-In 2028, Ramaswamy said the U.S. should not militarily defend Taiwan from Chinese attack after the U.S. has achieved semiconductor independence.
+By 2028, Ramaswamy said the U.S. should not militarily defend Taiwan from Chinese attack after the U.S. has achieved "semiconductor independence", which he pledged to achieve by 2028.